I need to lead in a transforming organisation:

 Demonstrating IdOO at its most simple, the Agendashift True North deck asks the questions below in sequence, one slide at a time (the True North statement fulfulling the role of generative image, evoking a wide range of possible responses both spoken and unspoken):

-- And when that's happening, what new stories could you tell?
+- What new stories could they tell?

 - What stops that?
 What gets in the way?